f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 Don't you know it?
 It's just a ruby file, called **Vagrantfile**, which stores some settings to start locally a fresh virtual machine.
 It works by default with **VirtualBox** but it can be easilly configured with many other virtualizzation software.

-I usually prefer **VMware Player** instead of VirtualBox but vagrant works great with the latter so I suggest to install VirtualBox and postpone the step of a custom hypervisor just in case of need.
+I usually prefer **VMware Player** instead of VirtualBox but vagrant works great with the latter so I suggest to install VirtualBox and postpone the configuration of a custom hypervisor just in case of need.

 At first glance Vagrant doesn't look much more than running a live CD of an OS but it's not true